 We evaluated the pretrained models using temperature-only sampling, sweeping from $0$ (``greedy'') to $1.5$.
-We observe that Math Verify scores remain stable between greedy decoding and low-temperature sampling ($\tau \leq 0.56$) (Fig.~\ref{fig:math_verify_replicas_temp}, left and center).
+We observed that Math Verify scores remain stable between greedy decoding and low-temperature sampling ($\tau \leq 0.56$) (Fig.~\ref{fig:math_verify_replicas_temp}, left and center).
 However, as temperature increases beyond this point, performance degrades quickly.

-Crucially, higher temperature sampling acts as an equalizer, significantly reducing the performance gap between highly contaminated and uncontaminated models.
-While uncontaminated models are bounded by a performance floor, contaminated models lose their memorization advantage under stochastic sampling.
-For example, increasing temperature from $0$ to $1$ causes performance at high contamination levels ($1000$ replicas) to collapse by a factor of 40, bringing them much closer to the baseline performance of uncontaminated models.
-This suggests that contamination-driven performance is brittle; small adjustments in inference settings can eliminate the effects of memorization almost entirely.
-High-temperature sampling flattens these peaks, causing the model to diverge from the memorized path and exposing the ``illusion'' of competence created by leakage.
+For example, increasing temperature from $0$ to $1$ causes performance at high contamination levels ($1000$ replicas) to collapse by a factor of 40, down to the baseline performance of uncontaminated models.
+This suggests that contamination-driven performance is brittle; small adjustments in inference settings can eliminate the benefits of contamination almost entirely.